 The events of March 13-14, 2001, forever changed the life of VVS Laxman, who was born today.
 Up to then an underachiever with a Test average of only 28, Laxman stroked a magnificent, chanceless 281 in Kolkata when India looked set to go 0-2 down to Australia.
 It was at that time the highest Test score by an Indian, and it went a long way towards ending Australia's 16-match winning streak.
-Thanks to the support of Rahul Dravid and Harbhajan Singh in particular, his 281 set up one of the greatest Test victories of all time.
 Not satisfied with that Aussie-bashing effort, he was at it again in Adelaide in 2003-04, when he scored 148 and supported Dravid superbly in another magnificent triumph.
-Between dazzling and sometimes workmanlike hundreds, Laxman suffered the frustration of numerous twenties and thirties and has lost his place in the one-day side.
-But he repeatedly saved his best for Australia: in the course of the double-hundred against them in Delhi in 2008, he became the second Indian after Sachin Tendulkar to score more than 2000 runs against Australia.
+He repeatedly saved his best for Australia: in the course of the double-hundred against them in Delhi in 2008, he became the second Indian after Sachin Tendulkar to score more than 2000 runs against Australia.
 And then in 2010, he led India to a one-wicket win against them in Mohali, scoring an unbeaten 73 while struggling with back pain.
-But after India lost eight Tests overseas in 2011 and 2012, there were calls for Laxman's axing.
-He was included in the home Tests against New Zealand in August 2012, but announced his retirement a week later.
+He lost form through India's tours of England and Australia in 2011 and 2012 and in August 2012, he announced his retirement.

 Given their problems of finding a stable opening pair, it seems strange that West Indies didn't find a regular place for the dashing Sherwin Campbell, who was born today.
 He was dropped after their disastrous tour of Australia in 2000-01 and that was that.
 Campbell was a curious case, a swashbuckling chancer of an opener whose flashing blade made him a dangerous customer on any surface (his 82 was comfortably the highest score in the Lord's dogfight of 2000).
 But he was just as likely to die by that scything blade, and his run of scores in international matches in New Zealand in 1999-00 (170, 0, 0, 3, 51, 0, 0) were symptomatic of the man.